Joseph Dalton (footballer)

 Joseph Dalton (born 1915) was an English professional footballer who played as a left half.
+He also played baseball.

 Career

 Born in Bradford, Dalton played for Bradford City and Shrewsbury Town.
 For Bradford City he made 17 appearances in the Football League, scoring 3 goals; he also made 1 appearance in the FA Cup.

+Dalton also played baseball for the Amateur Baseball Cup finalists 1937 Thornbury Trojans, and in the semi-professional Lancashire-Yorkshire League for Greenfield Giants in 1938, and League Champions Halifax in 1939.
+He also played for Yorkshire.